Cyberpunk 2077: Pre-release

 The game was highly anticipated before its release.
 (Note: Sources mention that Cyberpunk 2077 was one of the most highly anticipated games in the years leading up to its release:) It won over one hundred awards at E3 2018, (Note: Sources claim that Cyberpunk 2077 received more than 100 awards at E3 2018:) including Best Game, Best Xbox One Game, Best PC Game, Best RPG, and People's Choice at IGN, Best Role-Playing Game and Game of the Show at Game Informer, Best of E3 at PC Gamer, and Game of the Show at GamesRadar+.
 The second trailer was considered one of the best at the expo, although writer William Gibson, credited with pioneering the cyberpunk subgenre, described it as "GTA skinned-over with a generic 80s retro-future".
 Gibson later responded more positively to the first gameplay demo.
 The first-person perspective, in contrast with The Witcher 3: Wild Hunts third-person, was subject to criticism.
-Cyberpunk 2077 was the most widely discussed game of E3 2019, where it was presented awards for Best of E3 at GamesRadar+, PC Gamer, Rock Paper Shotgun, and Ars Technica, and Best Game, People's Choice, Best PS4 Game, Best Xbox One Game, Best PC Game, and Best RPG at IGN.
+Cyberpunk 2077 was the most widely discussed game of E3 2019, where it was presented awards for Best of E3 at GamesRadar+, PC Gamer, Rock Paper Shotgun, Ars Technica, and Best Game, People's Choice, Best PS4 Game, Best Xbox One Game, Best PC Game, and Best RPG at IGN.
 The third trailer was lauded with emphasis on Reeves' reveal.